CybTekSol/PurgPak/README.md

-# PurgeCompact
+# PurgPak (formerly PurgeCompact)

-**PurgeCompact** is an open-source Thunderbird MailExtension designed to quickly empty Junk, purge Trash, and compact message folders across multiple accounts in a single pass—with real-time disk recovery statistics.
+**PurgPak** is an open-source Thunderbird MailExtension designed to quickly empty Junk, purge Trash, and compact message folders across multiple accounts in a single pass—with real-time disk recovery statistics.

-Developed and maintained by **CybTekSol** as a modern, lightweight successor to legacy account-cleaning utilities.
+Developed and maintained by **CybTekSol [ https://github.com/CybTekSol ]** as a modern, lightweight successor to legacy account-cleaning utilities.

 ---